brierl/Nature_Comm_CSD/README.md

 Supporting .txt files include spectra for LEDs used on imaging system or extinction coefficients and are called within proc_Imaging.m.
 Supporting .tif file is called in proc_Imaging.m to subtract ambient light around imaging system.
-Supporting .m files are called in proc_Imaging.m and perform various data processing procedures.
+Supporting .m files are called in proc_Imaging.m and perform various data processing procedures. fcOIS_GCaMP.m is a data acquisition file (Images + EEG).
+Written to interface with an NI DAQ board for camera/LED/EEG triggers.